rage/java-programming/data/part-12/4-multidimensional-data.md

 <!-- Kun hajautustaulusta haetaan tietoa tietyllä avaimella, metodin hashCode perusteella selvitetään paikka, mistä tietoa haetaan.
 Samassa paikassa voi olla useampi value (listassa), jolloin haettavaa avainta verrataan jokaiseen listalla olevaan valueon equals-metodia käyttäen.
 Kun taulukosta haetaan valuea tietyllä avaimella -- eli indeksillä -- ei vastaavaa toiminnallisuutta tarvitse tehdä.
 Taulukossa joko on value tai valuea ei ole.
 Taulukkoon liittyy pieni tehokkuushyöty ohjelman suorituskyvyn kannalta. -->
 When we search for a value of a key from a hash table, we use the hashCode method to find the index to search from.
 There can be multiple values at the same index (on a list).
-Then we have to kompare the key we want to find the value for to the key of each key-value pair on the list using the equals method.
+Then we have to compare the key we want to find the value for to the key of each key-value pair on the list using the equals method.
 When we search for a a value of a key -- or index -- in an array, we do not have to do any of that.
 An array either contains a certain value or it does not, so there is a small performance beneft on using arrays.